fattahmuhyiddeen/react-native-complete-flatlist/README.md

   const renderItem = ({item, index}) => {
     const data = item.cleanData ? item.cleanData : item;

-    console.log(item.cleanData);
+    console.log('item (if search bar is not empty and prop highlightColor is not empty, item will contains extra data to enable highlight feature)', item);
-    console.log('data.cleanData will be not null if search bar is not empty and prop highlightColor is not empty. caution, data without search is not same like data with search due to implement the highlight component. data.cleanData is equal to data')
+    console.log('cleanData (if search bar is not empty and prop highlightColor is not empty, cleanData will contain original data structure without extra data)', item.cleanData);

     console.log('this is index number : ' + index);